Why we built Nucleos

 Chief Programming Director

 Dr. Barry Glick is one of the foremost authors of cognitive and behavioral wellness programs in correctional facilities.
-He is one of the authors of the Thinking for Change program, which is delivered nationwide by the U.S. National Institute of Corrections.
+He is one of the authors of the Teaching for a Change program, which is delivered nationwide by the U.S. National Institute of Corrections.
 He is the author of over 20 titles, and his programs are used in correctional facilities in every state.
 He is leading the effort to produce self-paced blended digital and in-person cognitive wellness interventions.

 Patricia brings a deep level of experience in the correction administration, and intimately understands how states’ Departments of Corrections can reach their rehabilitation goals.
 Patricia has spent over 24 years in the corrections business, serving as a warden for nine years and eight years as Director of the Michigan Department of Corrections.
 While Director of the DOC, Patricia spearheaded a plan to safely reduce Michigan's prison population, and led the Prisoner Re-Entry Initiative to coordinate public, private, state and local agencies to provide re-entry support to people returning to the community.
 Patricia has also served with the National Institute of Corrections and the American Correctional Association Ethics Committee.

-Advisor, Correctional Education
+Advisor, and Former Director, Correctional Education Association

 Advisor, Incarcerated Learning